3.5 Fundamentals of Computer NetworksKey Facts

 Layer 4: Application Layer

 This key facts covers Layer 4: Application Layer within TCP/IP Layers for GCSE Computer Science.
-Revise TCP/IP Layers in Networks for GCSE Computer Science with 15 exam-style questions and 18 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 3 of 10 in this topic.
+Revise TCP/IP Layers in 3.5 Fundamentals of Computer Networks for GCSE Computer Science with 16 exam-style questions and 18 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 3 of 11 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position